Past Meetings (2024)

 Speaker: W. Paul Burgess

-Position: Engineering Geologist in the California Geological Survey’s Regional Geologic and Landslide Mapping Program
+Position: Engineering Geologist, California Geological Survey, Regional Geologic and Landslide Mapping Program

 Topic: Implementing the California Geological Survey’s Reported Landslides Database during a sequence of sixteen atmospheric river events in California, December 2022 through March 2023